 ‘I know.
 I’ve been following your career.’
 There was a pause.
 ‘I read your piece on the man who assaulted you.
 Migil, I’m so sorry that happened.’

-Two months ago, I had published a viral article about a male musician who had assaulted me.
-I didn't tell Claude that, soon after the piece was published, a group of hackers had doxxed me, putting my address and personal details on the internet.
-I didn't tell Claude that the Somali far right had shamed me endlessly on social media for being a man who had sex with other men, for being a man who had made moves on a married man.
-These members of the Twitterati sent me hate mail on the daily and made me hire a locksmith to secure my front door properly.
-I couldn't tell Claude these things.
-I couldn't confide in him the way I used to because he had moved on and I clearly hadn't.
-So I said, 'Oh, don't worry about me.
-I'm an extraordinary machine à la Fiona Apple.'
+Two months ago, I had published the viral article about Uche assaulting me.
+I didn’t tell Claude that, soon after the piece was published, a group of hackers had doxxed me, putting my address and personal details on the internet.
+I didn’t tell Claude that the Somali far right had shamed me endlessly on social media for being a man who had sex with other men, for being a man who had made moves on a married man.
+They sent me hate mail on the daily and made me hire a locksmith to secure my front door to bank vault specifications.
+I couldn’t tell Claude these things.
+I couldn’t confide in him the way I used to because he had moved on and I clearly hadn’t.
+So I said, ‘Oh, don’t worry about me.
+I’m an extraordinary machine à la Fiona Apple.’

 ‘God, do you remember how we rinsed that album when we were in the Butterfly Jungle?’ chuckled Claude.